Effective Date: 19 October 2018

 - “Child” or “Children” means those individuals who are (i) in the United States and under age 13; (ii) in the European Union and under age 16; or (iii) in other countries or territories and under the minimum age of threshold to be considered an adult.

 - “Personal Information” means any information, recorded in any form, whether true or not, about an identified individual or an individual whose identity may be inferred from the information.
-Personal Information includes, for example, name, email address, mailing address, telephone number, billing information, account information, photographs, videos, and other information incidental to providing or receiving Products or Services or which you may choose to provide to TMBC.
+Personal Information includes, for example, name, email address, mailing address, telephone number, billing information, account information, photographs, videos, and other information incidental to providing or receiving Products or Services or which you may choose to provide to The Myers-Briggs Company.
 It also includes other information, such as IP address, device information, or other Session Data (as defined below) that can reasonably be linked to a specific individual, computer, or other device.

 - “Products or Services” means the products or services promoted, sold, or available for sale on the Sites, with includes our Assessments, Reports, training sessions, consultancy services, and supplemental materials.